davidgolding/li3_action_filter/README.md

 ###Installation

 Installing and using `li3_action_filter` is simple.
-Simply install the `li3_action_filter` contents in your application's `app\libraries` directory, then add the plugin in the `libraries.php` bootstrap file.
-Then, wherever you need to apply a filter on a controller action, invoke the `li3_action_filter\Filters` class.
+Place the `li3_action_filter` contents in your application's `app\libraries` directory then add the plugin in the `libraries.php` bootstrap file.
+Wherever you need to apply a filter on a controller action, you can then invoke the `li3_action_filter\Filters` class directly.

 _In the `app/config/bootstrap/libraries.php` file:_